-Kybella (deoxycholic acid), also known as ATX-101, was approved by the FDA in April of 2015 for treatment for adults with moderate-to-severe fat below the chin, known as submental fat.
+Kybella (deoxycholic acid) was approved by the FDA in April of 2015 for treatment for adults with moderate-to-severe fat below the chin, known as submental fat.
 Kybella is identical to the deoxycholic acid that is naturally produced in the body to help digest fats.
 Kybella is a cytolytic drug, which means that when injected into tissue it destroys the cell membrane.
 When properly injected into fatty tissues, the drug destroys fat cells.

 42 year old female before and after multiple Kybella injections. * Individual results may vary.

 43 year old female before and after 3 Kybella injections. * Individual results may vary.